Telescopes for Planets

 90mm Mak and 60mm APO – similar planetary performance.

 Finally, having said that high optical quality is less vital for a refractor, can you really tell the difference between a good diffraction-limited refractor of perhaps 90% Strehl and a “perfect” one of 98%+ Strehl?
-I think so, but it takes steady seeing and high magnifications to perceive that tiny difference.

 To summarise: I have had good planetary views with all the major types of telescope discussed, but all the reflectors (at least) were of high optical quality.